Actively Recruiting

 You may qualify if you...

-- Ophthalmologists who have completed the specialized studies diploma (DES) in ophthalmology, or ophthalmology residents registered in the DES working during the study period at the university hospital center of Clermont-Ferrand
+- Ophthalmologists who have completed the ophthalmology specialized studies diploma, and ophthalmology residents working in the ophthalmology department of the university hospital center of Clermont-Ferrand

-- Ability to give written informed consent to participate in research
+- Ability to provide written informed consent to participate

 - Age between 18 and 65 years old